 Unlike conductive hearing loss which may be temporary, sensorineural hearing loss does not go away.
 With time, it often gets worse.

 You should get a hearing test before symptoms progress.
 Over time hearing loss can lead to, among other things:

 - Cognitive Issues

 These risks can be significantly reduced with early detection and treatment.

 Tinnitus is a different kind of hearing condition that involves a constant or intermittent sound overlapping the sounds coming into your ear.

 Tinnitus can take many forms and may sound like:

 - TV static

 Tinnitus has similar causes to those mentioned above.
 But it can be unique to the individual.
 While ringing and hissing are more common, some have described a single, annoying song playing over and over day and night for years.
 That takes getting a song stuck in your head to new heights!

-If you think you may have any of these conditions, get a hearing test and speak with an audiologist regarding your options.
+If you think you may have any of these conditions, get a hearing test, and speak with a hearing specialist regarding your options.